 - It should be delineated.
 Consider the time you have to complete the work, and the depth to which the problem will be addressed.
 You can cover a wide field only superficially, and the more you restrict the field, the more detailed the study can be.
 You should also consider the cost of necessary travel and other expenses.

 - You should be able to obtain the information required.
 You cannot carry out research if you fail to collect the relevant information needed to tackle your problem, either because you lack access to documents or other sources, and/or because you have not obtained the co-operation of individuals or scientific organizations essential to your study.
 Include the most relevant references that supports the claim.

 - You should be able to draw conclusions related to the problem.
 The point of asking a question is to find an answer.
 The issue should be one to which the research can offer some solution, or at least the elimination of some false "solutions".

 - You should be able to formulate statement of the issue clearly and concisely.
 A precise, well thought out and fully articulated sentence, understandable by anyone, should normally clearly be able to explain just what the issue is.

 The problem can be generated either by an initiating idea, or by a perceived issue area.
-We are surrounded by problems connected with society, the built environment, education etc., many of which can readily be perceived.
+We are surrounded by problems connected with society, the built environment, educational apps for students etc., many of which can readily be perceived.
 Take for example social ones such as poverty, crime, unsuitable housing and uncomfortable workplaces, technical issues such as design deficiencies, organizational - such as business failures and bureaucratic bungles, and many subjects where there may be a lack of knowledge which prevents improvements being made.

 The Main Steps to Formulate Your Research Problem